jiajingchen/old.jiajingchen.github.io/_posts/2018-5-14-The-start-of-my-data-science-summer-intern.md

 ---
 layout: post
-title: The start of data science summer internship
+title: The start of my data science summer internship
 ---

 I have just finished my first year at Harvard Chan School.
 Right after my finals, I packed all my luggages and moved to Columbus, Ohio.
 I will be working as a data science intern at Nationwide Customer Insights and Analytics department.